stevenleon99/InterviewBot/README.md

 ## Interview robot based on ChatGPT
-- ChatGPT acts as the interviewer / interviewee
+ChatGPT acts as the interviewer / interviewee.
+It will reponse to you with realistic voice.
+Moreover, it can become your shadow that means you can transfer your personal info to it making it more akin to you.

+## Pipeline
 - speech2text function based on Whisper API
 ```
 # you can create test audio track via: